At Time Warner trial, Dish exec says AT&T arbitration offer not sufficient

-(Reuters) - A proposal AT&T (T.N) made to the U.S. government last year to avoid going to trial over its $85 billion deal to buy Time Warner Inc (TWX.N) would not sufficiently protect competitors, a Dish executive testified on Tuesday.
+March 27 (Reuters) - A proposal AT&T made to the U.S. government last year to avoid going to trial over its $85 billion deal to buy Time Warner Inc would not sufficiently protect competitors, a Dish executive testified on Tuesday.

 The U.S. government is seeking to stop the $85 billion deal, arguing that it would hurt consumers because AT&T, which owns pay TV service DirecTV, would have more leverage to raise prices by owning Time Warner’s Turner networks, which include CNN, TBS and TNT.